 - Change up the seasonings to suit your taste.
 A dollop or two of grated horseradish will give this dip a delicious kick.
 Add an Italian seasoning blend for an Italian-style dip.
 Or make it spicy by adding cayenne or drizzle the dip with hot sauce.
 You can also use Cajun or Creole seasoning.

 - Try using different cheeses.
 Monterey Jack cheese, hot pepper cheese, Swiss, or mozzarella are delicious choices.

-- Store leftover crab dip in an airtight container in the refrigerator for up to 3 days.
+- Truth be told, I rarely have leftover crab dip.
+But in the case that you do, store leftover crab dip in an airtight container in the refrigerator for up to 3 days.

 - And as an added food safety precaution, I don’t like to allow seafood, including this dip, to sit out at room temp for more than an hour or two.
 After that, I refrigerate the leftover dip.
 If you accidentally leave this dip to sit out beyond 2 hours, just go ahead and discard it.
 As delicious as it is, it’s not worth chancing it.

 - You can also serve this crab dip cold chilled.
 To do this, promptly cool and refrigerate the dip after baking.
 Serve it in a bowl nestled in a bed of ice to keep it cold while serving.